XronosSchedulingLtd/scheduleruserdocs/overview.rst

 or some other activity) the fact is flagged automatically to the teacher and a list of the affected pupils is provided.

+Having assembled the information, it can then be viewed directly in Scheduler, or it can be fed to another calendaring program of your choice.
+Every member of staff and every pupil can have a feed to his or her pocket device, showing not only the user's timetable but also all the other events in which he or she is involved.
+For staff, cover lessons can be fed through automatically and made to appear in a different colour.

 To the casual user, it at first looks much like any other calendaring program, but the major difference is that instead of holding lots of separate calendars it stores a single structured schedule for